Johnny Walker (Indian actor)

-Badruddin Jamaluddin Kazi (23 March 1924 – 29 July 2003), professionally known as Johnny Walker, was an Indian actor and comedian who acted in around 300 films.
+Badruddin Jamaluddin Khan Kazi (1924 – 29 July 2003), professionally known as Johnny Walker, was an Indian actor and comedian who acted in around 300 films.
 He was best known for his humorous roles in Indian films, notably being typecast as a hapless drunkard.

 Early life

-Badruddin Jamaluddin Kazi was born in Indore, British India (present-day Madhya Pradesh, India), one of twelve children of a weaving teacher.
+Badruddin Jamaluddin Khan Kazi was born in Indore, British India (present-day Madhya Pradesh, India), one of twelve children of a weaving teacher.
+Sources generally place his date of birth around 1924 or 1926, either in March or November.

 When his father lost his job, the family moved to Mumbai.
-Kazi, who got a job as a Bombay Electric Supply & Transport (BEST) bus conductor, took it upon himself to entertain his passengers with his comical way of calling out bus stops, his hilarious impressions and tricks.
+Kazi, who got a job as a Bombay Electric Supply & Transport (BEST) bus conductor, took it upon himself to entertain his passengers with his comical way of calling out bus stops, funny impressions and tricks.

 Throughout his youth, he dreamed of being involved in films, idolising Noor Mohammed Charlie and practicing stunts that he saw on-screen.
 He got a break in the film industry after actor Balraj Sahni introduced him to actor and director Guru Dutt after being amused by Kazi's antics.